 Underneath the ultra-cool exterior, the Figaro was pure K10 Micra/March with few mechanical differences.
 The heavy structure needed for the convertible top necessitated fitting the 987-cc MA10ET turbo four from the March Turbo.
 In the Pao and the Be-1, a non-turbo unit from the same family was used.
 Those cars were either manual or automatic but much more commonly automatic – in the Figaro, it was automatic only.

 Although not much of a performer to drive despite the Turbo, the car never fails to capture attention wherever it goes.
 That’s one reason why Figaros are quite sought after even today.

-Not long after all the JDM buyers had them, it started to gain popularity in the U.K. and parts of continental Europe.
+Not long after all the JDM buyers who wanted one had one, the Figaro started to gain popularity elsewhere – particularly in the United Kingdom and Western Europe.